tychen742/dataSciencePy/syllabus.md

 ### Teaching Philosophy

-This class is taught using a flipped, learner-centered approach, because learning to program and work with data requires actively working on computers.
-Flipped classes work well for all kinds of content, but I think they work particularly well for computer oriented classes.
+This class is taught using a flipped, learner-centered approach.
+Learning the concepts and skills to program and work with data require actively working on computers.
+A flipped class works well for the purpose by giving you the opportunity to laern through the "learning by doing" approach.
+Especially, the immediate feedback and collaborative learning help students with less coding experience.

 ### Instructional Methods